Tom-Paye/vision_based_robot_evasion/README.md

   - Justify the safety of the strategy

 4th goal: fetch robot positions
-  - use Curdin's controller to connect to the robot
+  - / use Curdin's controller to connect to the robot
   - / read position values from the franka broadcasters
-  - reconstruct accurate robot geometry and volume
+  - / reconstruct accurate robot geometry and volume

 5th goal: Calculate jacobians to translate to moments of force
-  - check out frankaemika's jakobians
+  - / check out frankaemika's jakobians
-  - how to create new jacobian along a link
+  - / how to create new jacobian along a link
   - implement in python or C++?
-  - hijack Curdin's code to generate the torques straight from the forces
+  - / hijack Curdin's code to generate the torques straight from the forces
+  - match forces to joint torques more correctly: test individual directions by sending fake forces
+  - reduce impedance parameters to more easily see results

 6th goal: Perform robot control to apply the calculated force
   -  / Talk to Curdin's controller over ros2